Rianamoi/Rianamoi/README.md

-- 👋 Hi, I’m @Riana
+- 👋 Howdy, I’m @Riana
-- 👀 I’m interested in surviving this chaos life
+- 👀 I’m interested in surviving the chaos of this life
 - 🌱 I’m currently learning to do so